WTIC-TV: Early years

 After an estimated $10 million in expenditures, WTIC-TV began broadcasting on September 17, 1984.
 Programming consisted primarily of syndicated reruns, with just one local show on the initial schedule.
 Jimmy Carter and Eddie Albert were guests of honor at the dedication ceremony, and Bob Steele, who had said the first words on WTIC-TV channel 3 when it started in 1957, did the same for the new WTIC-TV.

 WTIC-TV signed on and established itself behind WTXX in the ratings, suffering from the more established syndicated programming inventory of channel 20, which had been an independent outlet since 1982, though such programming purchases as the local rights to air Boston Celtics basketball allowed the new station to make inroads.
 However, in 1986, an event would change both stations' trajectories.
 With the start-up of the new Fox network, WTXX and WTIC-TV each pushed to become its Hartford–New Haven affiliate.
 However, WTXX's signal had more overlap with WNYW, the Fox station in New York, than WTIC-TV, and channel 61 secured the affiliation.
+Given Fox's limited offerings, channel 61's program schedule remained otherwise unchanged.
 By 1988, WTIC-TV had surpassed WTXX in prime time and total-day ratings.

 A downturn in the independent stations advertising market in the mid-1980s would take its toll on WTIC-TV's finances at the same time channel 61 was merging into Chase Broadcasting, David Chase's business and the owner of the WTIC radio stations.
 Disputes with syndicators MCA Television and Embassy Television led to sudden program removals.
 The merger was approved in September 1986 but not completed until a year later due to an internal review.
 Chase Broadcasting began to buy media properties outside of Connecticut in 1989, most notably other Fox-affiliated stations: WATL in Atlanta, KDVR in Denver, and WXIN in Indianapolis.